East Calder: Schools

 East Calder has three primary schools, the non-denominational East Calder and Calderwood Primary Schools, and St Paul's RC School which is the local Catholic primary school.
 The non-denominational schools are in the catchment area for West Calder High School, while St Paul's is in the catchment for St Margaret's Academy.

-East Calder PS was founded in 1934 as a Middle School (Junior High), and in 2020 was announced to undergo a complete renovation and upgrade project.
+East Calder PS was founded in 1934 as a Middle School (Junior High).
+In 2020 it was announced that it would undergo a complete renovation and upgrade project, which was completed in July 2024.

-Calderwood PS is a new purpose-built £14.3m Primary School and Early Years Nursery, sited within the Calderwood housing development, approved by West Lothian Council in 2019, with construction commenced 2020.
+Calderwood PS is a new purpose-built £14.3M Primary School and Early Years Nursery, sited within the Calderwood housing development, approved by West Lothian Council in 2019, with construction commenced 2020.
 This received its first Pupil intake in October 2021, and had its official opening in March 2022.

 Transport

 The A71 which formerly ran through the town now bypasses it to the south.
 East Calder is served by a number of bus services.
-McGill's Scotland East route X22 connecting with Shotts via Livingston and Whitburn, Lothian Country's routes X27 and X28 connecting with Bathgate via Livingston, both running to Regent Road, Edinburgh to the east.
-The night service, N28, runs one journey from Edinburgh to Bathgate.
-E&M Horsbugh's Route 40/X40 connects the town to St John's Hospital, Livingston and Edinburgh Royal Infirmary.
 The nearest train station is located at Kirknewton.